benjivm/slack-house/README.md

 }
 ```

 Plex sends its payloads as JSON in a URL encoded POST request, so we need to run `json_decode()` on the `payload` after we receive it.
-The Plex middleware validates the Plex payloads, which look like this:
+The Plex middleware (see `app/Middleware/VerifyPlexWebhook.php`) validates the Plex payloads, which look like this:

 ```
 {